jpassaro/Audit-Alembic/README.rst

 Status
 ------

-The most basic tests have been written and pass on Postgres and SQLite as a file.
-They fail for SQLite in-memory.
-Status for tests of other DB's is not known.
+The most basic tests, for using Audit-Alembic "correctly", pass for Postgres, MYSQL, and SQLite as a file.
+Travis does not appear to support MSSQL or Oracle so test status for those DB backends is not known.

-Another couple of tests have been written but are still failing.
+The next tests that need to be written should get us to 100% code coverage as well as covering various error cases.

 Please feel free to expand from there.
 See the issues for a list of known issues to work on.